astropy/astroquery/docs/vo_conesearch/validator.rst

 ^^^^^^^^

 Validate default Cone Search sites with multiprocessing and write results in the current directory.
-Reading the main registry can be slow, so the default timeout is internally set to 60 seconds for it.
+Reading the default registry can be slow, so the default timeout is internally set to 60 seconds for it.
 In addition, all VO table warnings from the registry are suppressed because we are not trying to validate the registry itself but the services it contains: